Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Results

 The combination of lower initial $Re$ and rapid acceleration (unsteady effects) delays the onset of flow separation.
 Consequently, the flow remains in the \textit{attached viscous regime} for a much longer duration compared to the air systems.
 In this attached-flow regime, pressure drag (form drag) is sub-dominant, and the total drag is governed primarily by viscous skin friction.
 This creates an interesting inversion of the "aerodynamic" intuition established in the previous sections.
 Streamlined shapes (such as \cid{LL3P} and \cid{LL40}), which typically minimize pressure drag, allow the flow to remain attached and accelerate over their curved surfaces, generating high integrated shear stresses.
 In contrast, blunt shapes (like \cid{LL30}) possess larger stagnation zones with lower shear.
 Thus, in this viscous-dominated early stage, the "more aerodynamic" shapes actually experience larger total drag forces.

 This is quantitatively evident in figure \ref{fig:liqliq-Vcmz_t}.
 Consistent with the viscous inversion hypothesis, \cid{LL3P} and \cid{LL40} exhibit slightly higher initial accelerations ($d\Vcm/dt$) than their blunt counterparts.
 However, it is crucial to note that these differences are markedly smaller than those observed in the air systems.
 With the exception of the $(2,0)$ mode, where a significant difference in frontal area between the prolate \cid{LL20} and oblate \cid{LL2P} still controls the drag forces, the velocity profiles for the higher modes remain tightly grouped during the start of the deformation process.
 This prolonged similarity further supports the hypothesis that the surface areas exposed to viscous shear are comparable across these cases, and that flow separation which would drive a divergence in drag characteristics occurs much later.
+This is the opposite of the water-air system, where the form-drag coefficients of the different phases separated strongly soon after release (figure \ref{fig:waterair-Cdform_t}) and drove the large early spread in their velocities.
 As the flow eventually separates, the drag mechanism transitions back to being pressure-dominated.
 This is observed for the $(3,0)$ mode, where \cid{LL3P} eventually falls behind \cid{LL30} in terms of centre-of-mass velocity, indicating that the blunt \cid{LL30} ultimately generates higher drag once a wake forms.
 However, for the $(4,0)$ mode, \cid{LL40} remains at a higher centre-of-mass velocity relative to \cid{LL4P} throughout the simulation window, suggesting that the initial viscous advantage gained by the $0$ phase is preserved, or that its shape evolution delays the crossover to the pressure-drag regime.

 Owing to the lower inertia of the drop fluid, approximately $10$ times larger oscillatory velocities are observed than in the $\rho=1000$ systems.
 This is evident from the $\Vosc$ snapshots in figure \ref{fig:liqliq-uin_comp}, where radial ($\Voscr$) and axial ($\Voscz$) components as high as $0.25$ units are observed.